Gentle Giants Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 And a fat-to-protein ratio of about 41%.

-Below-average protein.
+Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food dog food.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.